1 Introduction

 Almost every web application has to deal with authorization and authentication.
 Instead of rolling your own, it is advisable to use common plug-ins.
 But keep them up-to-date, too.
 A few additional precautions can make your application even more secure.

 There are a number of authentication plug-ins for Rails available.
 Good ones, such as the popular devise and authlogic, store only cryptographically hashed passwords, not plain-text passwords.
-Since Rails 3.1 you can also use the built-in has_secure_password method which supports secure password hashing, confirmation, and recovery mechanisms.
+Since Rails 3.1 you can also use the built-in has_secure_password

 5.1 Brute-Forcing Accounts

 Brute-force attacks on accounts are trial and error attacks on the login credentials.
-Fend them off with more generic error messages and possibly require to enter a CAPTCHA.
+Fend them off with rate-limiting, more generic error messages and possibly require to enter a CAPTCHA.

 A list of usernames for your web application may be misused to brute-force the corresponding passwords, because most people don't use sophisticated passwords.
 Most passwords are a combination of dictionary words and possibly numbers.
 So armed with a list of usernames and a dictionary, an automatic program may find the correct password in a matter of minutes.